You are here:

 Reserved Officer's Training Corp Scholarships are available for Saint Francis University students through the U.S. Army.
 Learn more about the Military Affairs at Saint Francis.

 Institutions that voluntarily enter into a Yellow Ribbon Agreement with VA choose the amount of tuition and fees that will be contributed.
 VA will match that amount and issue payment directly to the institution.
 Saint Francis is proud to announce that we will be contributing 50 % towards the Yellow Ribbon program: the maximum allotment permitted.
-Learn more about the yellow ribbon program through the VA site: Yellow Ribbon Benefits.
+Learn more about the yellow ribbon program by calling our Military Affairs coordinator

 Contact us with any questions.
 We look forward to serving you!